 What’s on the menu?

 In the mornings hot soup and bread is served.
 The evening meals are ‘family style’ meals – for example, roast pork and vegetables, chicken and pasta, stews and vegetables.
 There is dessert most nights and fresh fruit is served whenever it is available.

 What else happens at the Soup Kitchen?

-The Soup Hub runs weekly, providing a space for guests to come and use computers for free and volunteers help with writing CVs and cover letters.
+The Soup Hub runs weekly, providing a space for guests to come and use computers for free.

 On top of these services guests can get a haircut, access the expertise of a nurse practitioner on site, and use the Orange Sky washing machines and showers at our place.